Xiang-cd/arxiv-workflow/README.md

 - arxiv becoms a popular platform for sharing scientific papers, as a AI researcher, I get papers almost from arxiv
 - there is no efficient way to manage papers for files, citations, notes, and other information. `Endnote` manage citations mainly, `readpaper` dones a good job for notes, files and inplace translations, but lacks of self-defined field and efficient search.
+- some paper release with arxiv, but soon will be accepted by a conference or journal, how to update the bibtex and other information if you want to cite it in your paper?
 - my solution is to build a visualized database for papers via notion, define my field and tags for papers, and use `readpaper` to read them.

 The problem is: